Bristol-Cyber-Security-Group/testbed-os/docs/kvm-compose/kvm-compose-yaml/schema.rst

 The top level of the schema has four main sections:

 :machines: a list of machine definitions that specify the guest type and further specialisations
-:network: the network definition, including bridges and topology definition
+:network: the network definition, including switch and topology definition
 :tooling: a list of tools and specialisation to be used with the testbed
 :testbed_options: a list of options to customise the testbed that doesn't fall under the above sections